TouchpadCM/cm9-tenderloin-build/README.md

+NOTE: At this time, no cherry-picks/etc. are needed.
+Everything is merged.

 The apply-cherry_picks.sh script applies the needed tweaks to the existing CM repos for building on tenderloin (HP Touchpad).
 This script should be run after doing a 'reposync'.
 Also, it should